ibm-cloud-docs/devsecops/devsecops-tutorial.md

 ## Guided setup overview for the CI toolchain
 {: #devsecops-ci-toolchain-guided-setup}

-Any of the methods in this tutorial takes you to the guided setup experience.
-You are guided through the toolchain setup process in a logical order, and you are presented with the recommended configuration options that are needed to create your toolchain.
+The Continuous Delivery service provides templates that guide you through the toolchain setup process in a logical order, presenting you with the recommended configuration options needed to create your toolchain.

 A progress indicator shows the steps to complete the configuration.
 You can use the progress indicator to navigate to a previous step with a mouse click.
 The configuration options for the current step are displayed in the main area of the page.